ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 This guide outlines the process of deploying a {{ ydb-short-name }} cluster on a group of servers using Ansible. {{ ydb-short-name }} can be deployed on any desired number of servers, but the minimum number of servers in the cluster should not be less than eight for the `block-4-2` redundancy model and nine servers for the `mirror-3-dc` redundancy model.
 You can learn about redundancy models from the article [{#T}](../../deploy/configuration/config.md#domains-blob).

-During operation, the cluster can be [expanded](../../maintenance/manual/cluster_expansion.md) without suspending access to the databases for users.
+During operation, the cluster can be [expanded](../../maintenance/manual/cluster_expansion.md) without suspending user access to the databases.

 {% note info %}